 Aluminum Hull: -900 to -1100 mv

 Example: If a zinc was protecting a brass fitting, the "driving"(or protecting) voltage would be

 -.6v(-1.050vZn minus - .450vNaval Brass) or 600 mv.

 A cathodic protection general rule of thumb is to provide a negative voltage that is at a minimum of -.2v(200mv) relative to the least noble metal being protected.
-There is, however, the possiblity of overprotection as well as underprotection in certain situations.
+There is, however, the posiblity of over protection as well as under protection in certain situations.

 MILLIVOLTS METAL OR ALLOY